 Several reading-level moves follow from taking the Kartikeya story seriously rather than treating it as decorative biography.

 First, Mangal is not generic aggression.
 The most common chart-reading error with Mars is to read him as the planet of conflict in the abstract and to stop there.
 The myth corrects this directly.
 Mangal is the deity of a custom-built, narrowly purposed, dharmic instrument.
-A reader who keeps that framing in mind can distinguish a native whose Mars expresses itself as protective vocation from a native whose Mars expresses itself as diffuse irritability, and can do so without moralising at either.
+A reader who keeps that framing in mind can distinguish a person whose Mars expresses itself as protective vocation from someone whose Mars expresses itself as diffuse irritability, and can do so without moralising at either.

 Third, Mars and Mercury are not natural friends.
 Most beginners assume that all the planets reinforce each other when conjoined.
 The friendship table tells a different story for Mars-Mercury contacts, and the myth explains why.
 The warrior temperament does not naturally agree with the analytical temperament.
 A Mars-Mercury conjunction is not a curse, but it is also not a simple amplification, and the reader has to ask which deity is louder in the placement.
 The rest of the chart will usually answer.